 We can help you prepare your immigration application forms for free with our simple web application.
-Click the button below to get started.

 Depending on the type of application you are submitting, either USCIS, the NVC,or both will handle your case.
 The length of the processing time will depend on two primary factors; your application type and the service center, field office, embassy, or consulate handling your application.
 In 2020, the COVID-19 pandemic will also impact your application's processing time.
 This section explains how long it takes for USCIS and the NVC to process cases.

 If USCIS is handling your application, either one of the five USCIS service centers or the numerous USCIS field offices will process your case.
 The amount of time it will take to process your case primarily depends on the amount of backlog the USCIS office working on your case is experiencing.
 In 2020, cases are taking longer than usual because of the coronavirus pandemic.

 You can find the current average processing time for your application type using the USCIS processing times online tool.
 You will need to enter your form type and the service center or field office processing your case.
 You can figure out the service center using your receipt number.
 Your receipt number is at the top left corner of the receipt notice (Form I-797C) that USCIS sent you.
 It is 13-characters long — 3 letters, in the beginning, followed by ten numbers.
 The first three letters represent the service center handling your case: